 A student serving suspension must be allowed to take state assessments at school and may participate in test preparation activities with Network Chief approval.
 The student's attendance will still be marked as suspended.
 The Network Chief must approve any other exception to the out-of-school suspension guidelines.
 If approved by the CEO's designee, a student suspended for more than three (3) days may be required to attend a District-sponsored program during the term of suspension.

 POLICE NOTIFICATION GUIDELINES

-School administrators contact the Chicago Police Department (CPD) in two situations: (1) to seek assistance with an emergency situation, or (2) to notify law enforcement of alleged illegal behavior (non-emergency situations).
-To prevent traumatic impacts of police arrest for children and their families, school administrators should prioritize a trauma-responsive behavioral health approach that focuses on de-escalation and restorative, mental health intervention based on student needs before considering police involvement.
-Administrators shall follow these guidelines when considering any police notification.
+School administrators contact the Chicago Police Department (CPD) in two situations: (1) to seek assistance with an emergency situation, or (2) to notify law enforcement of a criminal act.